sirgallo/quicfiletransfer/cmd/Cmd.md

 ```
 Test (5 runs, first iteration of quic file transfer):
   send a 0 filled 50GB file from the server, with the dummy file located in its directory, to the client and its directory.
-  Measuse total time taken for the file to transfer.
+  Measure total time taken for the file to transfer.

 run 1: 3m28.216701209s
 run 2: 3m24.914857792s